-B12.15 Drivers shall be aware of other drivers when driving.
+B12.15 Drivers shall be aware of and demonstrate courtesy to other drivers when driving.

 B12.16 a) Should a kart leave the track for any reason the driver may re-join.
 However, this may only be done when it is safe to do so and without gaining any advantage.